tom-seddon/beeblink/docs/fs.md

 The Tube serial devices you have connected will be autodetected.

-After a moment you should get a `Server running...` message.
+After a moment you should get a message along the lines of `/dev/tty.usbserial-FT33WLVU: serving.`, indicating that the server is ready.

+`Server running...` message.

 ## Whirlwind tour

-With the server running and the ROM installed, press CTRL+B+BREAK.
+With the server ready and the ROM installed, press CTRL+B+BREAK on the BBC.
 Assuming it's all working, you should get the usual message, and a BeebLink banner.

     Acorn MOS